nkdAgility/azure-devops-migration-tools/docs/index.md

 ## Change Log

+- v11.2.1 - Remvoed NodeMogrationContext and converted it to an enricher for Work Items.
+Still needs work, so that it migrates indevidual nodes, but currently migrates all.
 - v10.1 - Changed config design to have only the Name and not FullName of the class.
 Remove `MigrationTools.Core.Configuration.FieldMap.` and `MigrationTools.Core.Configuration.Processing.` from the config leaving only the Name of the class in ObjectType field.
 - v10.0 - Start of the greate refactor over to .NET Core and the REST API as the Object Model has been retired.
 - v9.0 - Added support for migration between other language versions of Azure DevOps.
 Developed for German -> English